Art and culture in the Gulag labor camps: Survival by art

 Art became for some artists a means of survival in the camps.
 By securing soft jobs and access to better food, artists were able to outlive their fellow inmates.
 Even in the absence of official positions, working on the side earned them extra gruel, water, white bread, butter, sugar, tea and tobacco.
 In Chai-Urya, known as the “Valley of Death,” Sgovio was on the verge of starvation when the bread distributor requested pictures of nude girls, providing the brigade with extra bread in exchange.
 Once the word spread that an artist had talent, life in the camps became easier.
 When the Work Allocator in Chai-Urya heard that Sgovio was an artist, he commissioned him to paint a reproduction of Three Hero-Knights, by Vassnyetsov.
 For two weeks Sgovio was given extra food and allowed the luxury of sitting and painting all day, during which time he could feel the flesh returning to his starved body.

 Famous Gulag artists

-Among the prisoners of the Gulag camps were several well-known artists: Mikhail Sokolov, Boris Sveshnikov, Mikhail Rudakov, Vasily Shukhaev, Solomon Gershov, Julo Sooster, Lev Kropivinitsky, and Fedot F Suchkov.
+Among the prisoners of the Gulag camps were several well-known artists: Mikhail Sokolov, Boris Sveshnikov, Mikhail Rudakov, Vasily Shukhaev, Solomon Gershov, Ülo Sooster, Lev Kropivinitsky, and Fedot F Suchkov.